 To retain accounting staff in your firm, you first need to think about what they may want from you and your practice.
 What makes them take or leave a job?
 Can you provide this to them?

-Thinking about this can be difficult, especially as we all have a natural tendency to generalise and categorise (e.g. people with families will want flexible working hours), but there are a few common needs that you can make sure that you’re meeting to satisfy as many of your employees as possible and also people in the job market who haven’t joined your firm yet.
+Thinking about this can be difficult, especially as we all have a natural tendency to generalise and categorise (e.g. all people with families will want flexible working hours).
+There are a few common needs that you can make sure that you’re meeting to satisfy as many of your employees as possible.
+This will also help you to attract people in the job market who haven’t joined your firm yet.

 Here are 6 things that people generally want from their employers: